CEBAM Analytical, Inc.

 Expertise

-Mr. Pang has been involved in the computer system and software designs, development, and Quality Assurance since 1970.
-In 1997 Mr. Pang began to work with Cebam as a computer specialist while receiving training in analytical chemistry under the supervision of Dr. Lian Liang.
-During the time he became familiar with Cebam's services.
+Mr. Pang has been involved in computer system and software design, development, and Quality Assurance since 1970.
+In 1997 Mr. Pang joined Cebam as a computer specialist while receiving training in analytical chemistry under the supervision of Dr. Lian Liang.
+He became familiar with Cebam's services.
 He has demonstrated his ability in using EPA 1631 and EPA 1630 methods for analysis of Total and Methyl mercury in various samples.
 He is now working for Cebam as the laboratory manager and analyst.